Yerevan: Topography and cityscape

 Yerevan has an average height of 990 m, with a minimum of 865 m and a maximum of 1390 m above sea level in its southwestern and northeastern sections, respectively.
 It is among the fifty highest cities in the world with over 1 million inhabitants.

 Yerevan is located on the banks of the Hrazdan River, northeast of the Ararat Plain, in the central-western part of the country.
 The upper part of the city is surrounded with mountains on three sides while it descends to the banks of the river Hrazdan at the south.
 The Hrazdan divides Yerevan into two parts through a picturesque canyon.

 The city is situated at the heart of the Armenian Highland.
 Historically, Yerevan was located in the Kotayk canton (Կոտայք գավառ Kotayk gavar, not to be confused with the current Kotayk Province) of the Ayrarat province of historic Armenia Major.

 According to the current administrative division of Armenia, Yerevan is not part of any marz ("province") and has special administrative status as the country's capital.
 It is bordered by Kotayk Province to the north and the east, Ararat Province to the south and the south-west, Armavir Province to the west and Aragatsotn Province to the north-west.

 The Erebuni State Reserve, formed in 1981, is located around 8 km southeast of the city centre within the Erebuni District of the city.
-At a height between 1300 and 1450 meters above sea level, the reserve occupies an area of 120 hectares, mainly consisting of semi-deserted mountain-steppes.
+At a height between 1300 and 1450 metres above sea level, the reserve occupies an area of 120 hectares, mainly consisting of semi-deserted mountain-steppes.

 Climate

-Yerevan features a continental influenced steppe climate (Köppen climate classification: BSk or "cold semi-arid climate"), with long, hot, dry summers and short, but cold and snowy winters.
-This is attributed to Yerevan being on a plain surrounded by mountains and to its distance from the sea and its effects.
+Yerevan features a continental influenced steppe climate (Köppen climate classification: BSk or "cold semi-arid climate", Trewartha climate classification BSao), with long, hot, dry summers and short, but cold and snowy winters.
+This is attributed to Yerevan being on a plain surrounded by mountains and to its distance from the sea and its moderating effects.
 The summers are usually very hot with the temperature in August reaching up to 40 °C, and winters generally carry snowfall and freezing temperatures with January often being as cold as -15 °C and lower.
 The amount of precipitation is small, amounting annually to about 318 mm.
-Yerevan experiences an average of 2,700 sunlight hours per year.
-On 12 July 2018, Yerevan recorded a temperature of 43.7 C, which is the joint highest temperature to have ever been recorded in Armenia.
+Yerevan experiences an average of 2,700 sunshine hours per year.
+On 12 July 2018, Yerevan recorded a temperature of 43.7 C, which is the joint highest temperature to have ever been recorded in Armenia (along with Meghri city).